xiaojin201908/squirrel2/README.md

 </div>

 # Description
 We design this web applications to collect track paths of squirrels near the Central Park in NYC.
-We import the 2018 Central Park Squirrel Census data and allow our users to add, update, and view squirrel data.
+We import `the 2018 Central Park Squirrel Census data_` and allow our users to add, update, and view squirrel data.

-- Easy handling of [**missing data**][missing-data]
+.. _the 2018 Central Park Squirrel Census data: https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/

 # Main Comand